vecma-project/EasyVVUQ-QCGPJ/docs/quickstart.rst

    The Executor with the ``add_task()`` method allows to define a set of Tasks that will be executed once the ``run()`` method is launched.
 A Task added with the ``add_task()`` method needs to be of some type.
-   Currently EaasyVVUQ-QCGPJ supports three types of Tasks:
+   Currently EaasyVVUQ-QCGPJ supports three types of Tasks that maps to EasyVVUQ steps that should be executed within a Task:
    ``ENCODING``, ``EXECUTION`` and ``ENCODING_AND_EXECUTION``.
 These types are described in section :ref:`Task types`.